RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 	![screenshot](balloons-clone-1.png)

-+ You can now attach the code you've just removed to the `when I start as a clone` {.blockevents} event, so that your balloon code now looks like this:
++ You can now attach the code you've just removed to the `when I start as a clone` {.blockevents} event.
+You should also replace the `hide` {.blocklooks} block in the balloon-clicking script with a `delete this clone` {.blockcontrol} block.
+Your balloon code should now look like this:

 	![screenshot](balloons-clone-2.png)